walnashgit/FindMyPage/chrome-extension/README.md

    - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode" (toggle in the top-right corner)
    - Click "Load unpacked" and select the `chrome-extension` directory
-   - The Smar Bookmarks extension should now be visible in your extensions list
+   - The Smart Bookmarks extension should now be visible in your extensions list

 3. **Use the Extension**
-   - Click on the Smar Bookmarks icon in your Chrome toolbar to open the popup
+   - Click on the Smart Bookmarks icon in your Chrome toolbar to open the popup

    **To Add a Page to Your Index:**
    - Navigate to the web page you want to add
-   - Click on the Smar Bookmarks icon to open the popup
+   - Click on the Smart Bookmarks icon to open the popup
    - Click the "Add Page" button in the top-right corner
    - Wait for the confirmation message